Multi-Factor Authentication

 1. Log in to DNSimple with your username and password.

-If you don’t have security keys enabled, you’ll see the following 2-Step Verification window immediately:
+If you don’t have security keys enabled, you’ll see the following 2-Step Verification window immediately: Multi-factor authentication

-3. Use your one-time password authenticator app to generate a verification code, paste the verification code into the form, and submit to complete the 2-step login verification process.
+3. Use your one-time password authenticator app to generate a verification code, paste the verification code into the form, and submit it to complete the 2-step login verification process.

 The verification code automatically expires every 30 seconds.
-If the expiration is close to five seconds or less, you should wait for the next verification code to limit the possibility of an authentication failure.
+If the expiration is five seconds or less, wait for the next verification code to limit the possibility of an authentication failure.</div>

 Using a security key